FC Ternopil

-FC Ternopil is a Ukrainian amateur football club based in Ternopil, Ukraine.
+FC Ternopil is a Ukrainian football club based in Ternopil, Ukraine.
 The club was originally created as a second team of FC Nyva Ternopil.
 After its reformation and return to professional level, the club competed in the Ukrainian Second League.

 History

 Nyva Ternopil farm team

 In 2000 at the initiative of Ternopil Mayor Anatoliy Kucherenko, the Ternopil Pedagogical Lyceum (college) of the Ternopil Volodymyr Hnatyuk National Pedagogical University established a team Nyva Ternopil-2, which became a farm club of Nyva Ternopil.
 The club participated in the Ukrainian Second League during the 2000–01 and 2001–02 seasons.
 However, after the winter beak in 2002 the club changed their name to FC Ternopil.
 At the end of the 2001–02 season the main club was relegated from the Ukrainian First League and FC Ternopil lost its professional license.

 In 2003, the team called Burevisnyk was formed and began competing in the top league of Ternopil obslast, representing Ternopil Pedagogical University.